Jan van Krimpen: Type designs

-Normally a punch-cutter like Rädisch would add quite some personal interpretation on the final result of the font.
-This was actually the fact with the first trial of the Lutetia-font.
-But van Krimpen did not accept this at all, he insisted that all punches were recut.
+Normally a punchcutter like Rädisch would add some personal interpretation on the final result of the font.
+This was the fact with the first trial of the Lutetia-font.
+Van Krimpen did not accept this and insisted that all punches should be recut.
 Sem Hartz describes this as follows: "The designer, however, insisted on a recutting of the type, and although it certainly is flawless in its final form it has a slightly stilted look which is absent from its first form."

 Of special note is the Romulus 'superfamily', consisting of a seriffed font, a sloped roman, a chancery italic (Cancelleresca Bastarda), a sans-serif, and a Greek in a range of weights.
-Such an extensive family would have been a first, comparable to today's Scala family by Majoor.
+A type family this extensive would have been a first, comparable to today's Scala family by Majoor.
 The outbreak of the Second World War disrupted the project before completion.
 After the war, Van Krimpen was not interested in resuming it.
 The decision to use a sloped roman rather than a true italic was influenced by the theories of his friend Stanley Morison, who for a time suggested that italics were too disruptive to the flow of text and should be phased out except for decorative printing.
-Both Van Krimpen and Morison later moved away from the idea.
+Both Van Krimpen and Morison later moved away from this idea.